imransom29/imransom29-Dev-Techauthor-Portfolio/README.md

 Or return a download URL that we fetch separately.

 Or have both sides read from a shared store, and the response just carries a reference to it.

+Simple evaluators are fine — hallucination gives a verdict, agreement metrics give a few numbers, all fits in JSON.

+But sensitivity or performance returns a big table, maybe 500 rows.
+Their code writes it to Excel and returns the file path, which will not work over an API since the file is on their machine.

+For those, do we send the data inline, return a download URL, or use a shared store and just pass a reference?